Winter Shelter

 Offering Shelter, in Jesus' Name since 1986....

-The Grace and Peace Winter Shelter has been offering temporary, overnight shelter during the colder months to homeless women of St. Louis since 1986.
-We were privileged in the winter that just ended, even during the COVID-19 pandemic, to be able to offer shelter to a handful of ladies over 50 years, in this, our 36th year of service to St. Louis' homeless women!
+The Grace and Peace Winter Shelter has been offering temporary, overnight shelter during the colder months, in the name of Jesus Christ, to homeless women of St. Louis since 1986.
+We are privileged again this winter to be able to offer shelter to a dozen ladies each night, in our 37th year of service to St. Louis' homeless women!

-Volunteers who are followers of Jesus Christ and who can work Overnights from 6 pm to 6:15 a.m. are needed.
+Volunteers are needed who can work in the winter months, evenings from 6 to 10 p.m. or make and bring food, or, if followers of Jesus Christ, can work Overnights from 6 pm to 6:15 a.m.
 To receive the link to sign up to volunteer or help with food, please email us at Thank you!

-The Winter Shelter operates in the basement of Grace and Peace's building in an urban area on the west side of the city.
-Many suburban churches send helping hands and meals each winter.
+The Winter Shelter operates in the basement of Grace and Peace's building in an urban area on the west side of St. Louis City.
+Many city and suburban churches send helping hands and meals each winter.
 Neighboring churches and agencies also partner with us!
 As a result, the shelter ministry extends well beyond the boundaries of the congregation of Grace and Peace.
-Many women who stay at Grace and Peace during the winter love the warm community there that they like to call home.
+Many women who stay at Grace and Peace during the winter love the shelter's warm community feeling.

 Many have also "graduated" to apartments of their own.